brimdata/super/book/src/super-sql/aggregates/avg.md

 ### Description

-The _avg_ aggregate function computes the mathematical average value of its input.
+The _avg_ aggregate function computes the average (arithmetic mean) value of its input.

 ### Examples